adjust/ios_sdk/doc/web_views.md

 When the adjust SDK is put back in online mode, all saved information is send to our servers with the correct time information.

-Unlike disabling tracking, this setting is *not remembered* bettween sessions.
+Unlike disabling tracking, this setting is **not remembered bettween sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

 ### <a id="step10">10.
 Send in the background

 The default behaviour of the adjust SDK is to pause sending HTTP requests while the app is on the background.
-You can change this in your `AdjustConfig` instance:
+You can change this behaviour in your `AdjustConfig`
+instance:

 ```js
 adjustConfig.setSendInBackground(true)